cruro/cruro/docs.md

 ## Starting with Cruro 💰

-On first for create a new fork of bitcoin we will 📝 [follow this guide](https://bitcointalk.org/index.php?topic=5134256.0) 📝 to make a good and solid fork of bitcoin core;
+On first for create a new fork of Cruro we will 📝 [follow this guide](https://bitcointalk.org/index.php?topic=5134256.0) 📝 to make a good and solid fork of Cruro core;

 Other good resources found around the web for a good fork (but outdated) are: